Turhan Bey

 Turhan Bey (born Turhan Gilbert Selahattin Şahultavi, 30 March 1922 – 30 September 2012) was an Austrian-born actor of Turkish and Czech-Jewish origins.
 Active in Hollywood from 1941 to 1953, he was dubbed "The Turkish Delight" by his fans.
 After his return to Austria, he pursued careers as a photographer and stage director.
 Returning to Hollywood after a 40-year hiatus, he made several guest appearances in 1990s television series including SeaQuest DSV, Murder, She Wrote and Babylon 5 as well as a number of films.
 After retiring, he appeared in a number of documentaries, including a German-language documentary on his life.

 Life and career

-Bey was born Turhan Gilbert Selahattin Şahultavi in Vienna, Austria, on 30 March 1922, as the son of a Turkish diplomat and a Czechoslovakian-Jewish mother.
+Bey was born Turhan Gilbert Selahattin Şahultavi in Vienna, Austria, on 30 March 1922, as the son of Turhan Bey, a Turkish diplomat, and Irma Meyer, a Czech-Jewish woman.